 Select Setup | Cloud | Database and select Service Templates in the left pane.
 Click on the Create button.
 The first step of the wizard is seen in Figure 23.

 Name the service template as “Sainath 11204 Single Instance Database”.
 Under the Source Identification section, select the Create Database as “Using Profile” and then search for the profile.
 From the list of profiles, select the appropriate profile that was created with an RMAN full backup.
 This profile with its reference information is now associated with the service template you are creating.
 If the profile contains data, the data will also be copied when the service template is executed.

-We will continue in the next part of this article series.
+We continue in the next part of this article series.